Is now the best time to lock in a fixed home loan rate?

 If a fixed rate is lower than a variable rate that means $$$ in your pocket from day one if you choose to go fixed and the variable rates stay as they are or go up.
 But if they go down you might end up paying more.

 Although there’s no way to know for sure how interest rates will move, there are several economic indicators that can give you an idea of where the mortgage market is heading.
 So, keep up to date with the latest news from financial experts.

 Understanding what you prioritise more, flexibility or stability, might help you understand what option you prefer.
 A fixed rate home loan has predictable repayments so you know what you’ll be paying and when.
 Whereas a variable rate has more flexible repayment options, so you may pay less, or more, during your term and have access to other loan features.

 What home loan features do you need?

-Extra repayments, free redraw and an offset account are all features that can help your money work harder for you … But are they worth it for you?
-Before deciding on your loan structure, you will need to think about which features are must-haves and which matter less for your situation.
+Extra repayments, free redraw and an offset account are all features that can help your money work harder… But are they worth it for you?
+Before deciding on your loan structure you will need to think about which features are must-haves and which matter less for your situation.

 How quickly do you want to pay off your home loan?

-If you are committed to paying off your home loan as soon as possible, a variable rate may be a better option because of the unlimited extra repayments, as you may be charged a fee if you repay your loan before the end of the fixed rate home loan term.
+If you are committed to paying off your home loan as soon as possible, a variable rate may be a better option because of the unlimited extra repayments.
+You may be charged a fee if you repay your loan before the end of the fixed rate home loan term.